cdapio/hydrator-plugins/core-plugins/docs/XMLReader-batchsource.md

 2. Use '$' to select file with name end with 'catalog.xml', like 'catalog.xml$'.
 3. Use '*' to select file with name contains 'catalogBook', like 'catalogBook*'.

+**actionAfterProcess:** Action to be taken after processing of the XML file.
+Possible actions are -
+1. Delete from the HDFS.
+2. Archived to the target location.
+3. Moved to the target location.

+**targetFolder:** Target folder path if user select action after process, either ARCHIVE or MOVE.
+Target folder must be an existing directory.

 **reprocessingRequired:** Flag to know if file(s) to be reprocessed or not.

 **tableName:** Table name to keep track of processed file(s).

 Example
 -------
-This example reads data from folder "file:///source/xmls/" and emits XML records on the basis of node path "/catalog/book/title".
+This example reads data from folder "/source/xmls/" and emits XML records on the basis of node path "/catalog/book/title".
 It will generate structured record with schema as 'offset', 'fileName', and 'record'.
-It will move the XML file to the target folder "file:///target/" and update processed file information in trackingTable.
+It will move the XML file to the target folder "/target/xmls/" and update processed file information in trackingTable.

       {
          "name": "XMLReaderBatchSource",